Aoi Matsuri: Festival events

-There are several events that take place during the month but the most important event is on 15 May.
+Preceding the main procession, a rite of divine manifestation known as Miare shinji is held on the night of 12 May at Kamigamo Shrine, in which the deity is invoked into five sakaki trees erected within a himorogi.
+On 15 May, the kami's manifestation is welcomed at Shimogamo Shrine through a procession of sacred horses (shinme) traveling from Mount Mikage, in a rite known as Mikage matsuri, before being carried to the shrine.There are several events that take place during the month but the most important event is on 15 May.

 There are two parts to Aoi Matsuri: the procession (rotō-no-gi) and the shrine rites.
 The procession is led by the Imperial Messenger.
 Following the imperial messenger are: two oxcarts, four cows, thirty-six horses, and six hundred people.
 The six hundred people are all wearing traditional dress of Heian nobles (ōmiyabito), while the oxcart (gissha) is adorned with artificial wisteria flowers.
 The procession starts at 10:30 on May 15 and leaves the Kyoto Imperial Palace in front of the main gate Kenreimon (建礼門) and slowly works its way towards the Shimogamo Shrine and finally the Kamigamo Shrine.
 When they finally arrive at both shrines, the Saiō-Dai and Imperial Messenger perform their rituals.
 The Saiō-Dai simply pays her respects to the deities and the Imperial Messenger intones the imperial rescript praising the deities and requesting their continued favor.